 - Yellowing of your skin or the whites of your eyes.

 If you notice these less serious side effects, talk with your doctor:

-- Mild nausea, vomiting, or diarrhea.
+- Mild nausea, vomiting, diarrhea, or upset stomach.